-ATMs, shops and hotels also accept most international banking cards.
+ATMs, shops, and hotels also accept most international banking cards.

 There are plenty of ways you can explore the wonders of the Mother City – taking a stroll, cycling or using one of these quick modes of transportation.

 South Africans drive on the left-hand side of the road and local vehicles are all right-hand drive.
-Distances and speed limits are in kilometres with the average speed within the city at a cool 60 km/h (unless otherwise indicated by road signs) while highways and main arterial roads vary between 80, 100 and 120 km/h.
+Distances and speed limits are in kilometers with the average speed within the city at a cool 60 km/h (unless otherwise indicated by road signs) while highways and main arterial roads vary between 80, 100 and 120 km/h.

 The wearing of a seatbelt by all passengers, including those in the back seats, is enforced by law in South Africa, and it’s illegal to drive while using a mobile phone.

 Parking in most designated City of Cape Town bays will cost you R5.60 for 30 minutes, which is payable to a uniformed official who will issue you with a receipt.
-Unofficial car guards in other areas, usually recognisable by a neon safety vest but without an official uniform or insignia, will expect a small tip (about R2 to R5) for watching your car, though this is discretionary.
+Unofficial car guards in other areas, usually recognizable by a neon safety vest but without an official uniform or insignia, will expect a small tip (about R2 to R5) for watching your car, though this is discretionary.

 If you’re planning to drive elsewhere in South Africa, there are three arterial routes that leave Cape Town: